Kenya – Marine Programme

 The marine environment in the Western Indian Ocean is exceptionally biodiverse, including habitats such as mangrove forests, beautiful sandy beaches, seagrass beds and coral reefs.
 They are also exceptionally threatened by coastal development, climate change, and fishing pressure.
 A Rocha Kenya works in Watamu Marine Park to understand the status and processes impacting marine biodiversity of these habitats.

-We seek volunteers who are willing to get immersed in all tasks and work in a cross-cultural situation, recognizing that marine habitats have intrinsic value, and we can bring healing to the ocean and those who depend upon it.
+We seek graduate students willing to get immersed in all tasks and work in a cross-cultural situation, recognizing that marine habitats have intrinsic value and that we can bring healing to the ocean and those who depend upon it.

 Minimal requirements for marine volunteers:

 - Ability to use spreadsheet programmes for data entry and analysis

 - Are comfortable working in and around boats

 - Have previous experience in tropical marine environments

 - Have a degree in a marine science

 In addition to normal volunteer requirements, we may ask that you: